zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

   ![](./images/ords_lab1_snap5.png " ")

-## Step 2: Create RESTful Services for JSON data
+## **STEP 2**: Create RESTful Services for JSON data

    **AutoREST Enable a Schema and its JSON Table**

-   To enable AutoREST on a schema and a table, perform the following steps:
+   To enable AutoREST on a schema and a table, perform the following STEPS:

 1. On the left-side, the Connections navigator is displayed.
 To make a new connection, click down arrow beside + sign and click New Connection